MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments: Results and Discussions

-We found that mug-like objects and bottle-like objects are difficult to grasp for GPD and GGCNN respectively, as the target object mostly slipped out of the gripper during the manipulation phase.
+On closer inspection of real-robot experiments, we realized that the proposed method could successfully grasp $38$ objects out of $42$ attempts, resulting in $90\%$ success rate and $95\%$ percent cleared, while the second best approach (GR-ConvNet) achieved $74\%$ success rate and $80\%$ percent cleared.
+The RGB-D input modalities of GR-ConvNet could be another reason for achieving the second best performance.
+In contrast to GPD, GGCNN, DexNet, and Morrison et al., which only use depth information, GR-ConvNet also receives color information, which can help the network to get the notion of the object based on color information, while making the approach sensitive to the brightness of the environment.
+The GGCNN showed the worst results by executing $29$ unsuccessful grasp attempts, and achieving a $46$ percent success rate and $63$ percent clearance.
+DexNet, GPD, and Morrison et al. achieved the third, fourth, and fifth places, respectively.
+We found that mug-like objects and bottle-like objects are difficult to grasp for GPD and all top-down view based approaches, as the target object mostly slipped out of the gripper during the manipulation phase.
 We observed that the proposed approach is able to predict robust grasp quality scores for a given object.
-Figure~\ref{packed_removing} illustrates four examples of packed removal experiments.
+Figure~\ref{packed_removing} illustrates five examples of packed removal experiments.